MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

 #### Object pooling

-Object pooling is a popular technique to reduce the cost of continuous allocations & deallocations of objects.
+Object pooling is a popular technique for reducing the cost of continuous object allocation and deallocations.
 This is done by allocating a large pool of identical objects and reusing inactive, available instances from this pool instead of constantly spawning and destroying objects over time.
 Object pools are great for reuseable components that have variable lifetime during an app.

 - [Object Pooling Tutorial in Unity](https://unity3d.com/learn/tutorials/topics/scripting/object-pooling)

 ## Startup performance

-You should consider starting your app with a smaller scene, then using *[SceneManager.LoadSceneAsync](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager.LoadSceneAsync.html)* to load the rest of the scene.
+Consider starting your app with a smaller scene, then using *[SceneManager.LoadSceneAsync](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager.LoadSceneAsync.html)* to load the rest of the scene.
 This allows your app to get to an interactive state as fast as possible.
-Be aware that there may be a large CPU spike while the new scene is being activated and that any rendered content might stutter or hitch.
+There may be a large CPU spike while the new scene is being activated and that any rendered content might stutter or hitch.
 One way to work around this is to set the AsyncOperation.allowSceneActivation property to "false" on the scene being loaded, wait for the scene to load, clear the screen too black, and then set it back to "true" to complete the scene activation.

 Remember that while the startup scene is loading, the holographic splash screen will be displayed to the user.